wacncontent/CustomizeTool/removeCommentOutput2/articles/app-service-web/web-sites-python-ptvs-django-mysql.md

 In this tutorial, we'll use [Python Tools for Visual Studio] to create a simple polls web app using one of the PTVS sample templates.
 This tutorial is also available as a [video](https://www.youtube.com/watch?v=oKCApIrS0Lo).

-We'll learn how to use a MySQL service hosted on Azure, how to configure the web app to use MySQL, and how to publish the web app to [Azure Websites](/documentation/services/web-sites/).
+We'll learn how to use a MySQL service hosted on Azure, how to configure the web app to use MySQL, and how to publish the web app to [Azure Web Apps](/documentation/services/web-sites/).

-See the [Python Developer Center] for more articles that cover development of Azure Websites with PTVS using Bottle, Flask and Django web frameworks, with MongoDB, Azure Table Storage, MySQL and SQL Database services.
-While this article focuses on Azure Websites, the steps are similar when developing [Azure Cloud Services].
+See the [Python Developer Center] for more articles that cover development of Azure Web Apps with PTVS using Bottle, Flask and Django web frameworks, with MongoDB, Azure Table Storage, MySQL and SQL Database services.
+While this article focuses on Azure Web App, the steps are similar when developing [Azure Cloud Services].

 + [Prerequisites](#prerequisites)
 + [Create the Project](#create-the-project)